TheDeclineOfTheAmericanMiddleClass/brainnetcnnVis_pytorch/README.md

 # brainnetcnnVis_pytorch
-# Pytorch implementation of BrainNetCNN (Kawahara et al. 2016), visualization of results, shallow models for comparison
+Pytorch implementation of BrainNetCNN (Kawahara et al. 2016), largely for personality prediction Includes prediction by SVM, MLP, and Elasticnet.
+Clustering models for personality type from (Gerlach et al. 2018)

-# "preprocessing.degrees_of_freedom" to choose the dataset used to train, early stopping parameters
-# "analysis.train_model" to train the model
-# "analysis.plot_model_results" to visualize learning
-# "analysis.save_trained_model" to save the training scores, hyperparameters, and weights
-# "analysis.train_shallow_networks.py" to train an ElasticNet, SVM, and MLP, for comparative results
+In command line, pass "dof_parser.py" arguments required for training.
+Trained models and their performance results will be saved.